judka-uriel/uriel-book/uriel_en.md

-40 years had passed since the extermination of the prisoners of the Klooga concentration camp, I have visited this place. --> And a few years ago I made a series of photographs of Holocaust memorials, and these photographs were selected for exhibition in the Holocaust museum in Berlin.
+40 years had passed since the extermination of the prisoners of the Klooga concentration camp, I have visited this place. --> And a few years ago I made a series of photographs of Holocaust memorials, and these photographs were selected for exhibition in the Holocaust museum in Germany.
 <!-- ![Klooga Memorial](../../../files/book/klooga_memorial.jpg){:.center} -->

 The conversion of Ruth did not require the adoption of a new name.
 Ruth